rtoal/plang-glossary/README.md

 ### Static Storage
 The region of memory used to store data whose lifetime coincides with the entire program.

+### Static Types
+The types assigned to expressions before the progran is run which are available to and used by a compiler for compile-time type checking and analysis.

 ### Static Typing
 The inference of and checking of types prior to execution.